A Sunday walk in nearby wood

 I imagine this scene long ago

 Before the advent of the car

 When farmer’s ambling horse would go

-Laden with grain from fields afar.
+Laden with grain sacks from afar.

 Small village centred round a mill

 Then and now the views still thrill

 Commuters pass this way all week